dlnarasimha21/mern-backend-task-Roxiler-Systems-Pvt.Ltd/README.md

 GET	/api/bar-chart	Provides data for a bar chart representing price ranges.
 GET	/api/pie-chart	Offers data for a pie chart visualizing product categories.
 GET	/api/combined-data	Combines results from multiple endpoints into a single response.

+### Environment Variables

+To run this application, create a `.env` file in the root directory of the project and use the following template:

+Refer to the `.env.example` file for required environment variables and their formats.
+Make sure to replace the placeholder values with your actual configuration settings.